-wogma rating: Add to “To Watch” list, watch some day (?) - Mani Ratnam fans may want to watch this on the big screen, nonetheless
+wogma rating: Add to that never-watched 'To Watch' list (?) - Mani Ratnam fans may want to watch this on the big screen, nonetheless

 A film that I won’t dismiss outright, but one that I couldn’t help feeling disappointed by, Kadal is way short of Mani Ratnam’s best.
 There is enough to like in Kadal, but the film fails to truly draw the audience into the world that it is set in.
 Mostly because of inconsistent writing and editing, Kadal underwhelms.Read more